ArcGIS Urban has three user interfaces (UIs): the overview, the plan editing experience, and the project editing experience.

 Plan editing experience

-To edit a design plan, select it and click the Open button on the detail card.
+To edit a design plan, select it and click Open on the detail card.
 Only users with the appropriate permissions can use the Plan editor.
 A user who has not signed in and is viewing public content in ArcGIS Urban cannot access the editing experience.

 While editing a plan, the UI is divided into the following modes, which are displayed to the right of the header: